evelyntys/project-2-tattoo-artists/README.md

 1. Create a new tattoo artist listing
 2. Update the tattoo artist listing
 3. Delete a tattoo artist listing
-4. View all tattoo artist listings and narrow the search by search criterias
+4. View all tattoo artist listings and narrow the results by search criterias
-5. View reviews tagged each tattoo artist
+5. View reviews tagged to each tattoo artist
 6. Add, edit or delete a review tagged to a particular tattoo artist

 ### <b> 2.
 Scope</b>